PAST EVENT

 Paul shares the most cutting edge insight into who tomorrow’s consumers will be and what hospitality businesses should be thinking about now, to get ahead of the game.
 Who are they?
 How is the typical consumer changing?
 Is hospitality in the firing line, and how do we respond?

-Paul Flatters, Co-Founder and CEO, Trajectory Partnership
+Paul Flatters, Co-Founder and Executive Chair, Trajectory Partnership

-Clement Ogbonnaya MBE, Owner, Prince of Peckham and Glen Leeson, Co-founder, The Tamil Prince
+Clement Ogbonnaya MBE, Owner, Prince of Peckham

 This is a challenging time for our sector, and many businesses are having to find ways to survive and find new audiences.
 From caterers helping to pull people back to the office, to relaunching a brand, to the hard yards of a restructure - on this session we hear stories and practical lessons about turnaround and recovery from some of the most senior leaders in the sector.